OpenNTI/nti.dataserver/docs/buildout.rst

 This will generate some files and directories, notably the script ``bin/buildout``.

-4. Install the buildout using the appropriate configuration.
-For local development, this is currently ``zeo_environment.cfg`` (subject to change)::
+5. Install the buildout using the appropriate configuration.
+For local development, this is currently ``developer_zeo_environment.cfg`` (subject to change)::

-	 $ bin/buildout -c zeo_environment.cfg
+	 $ bin/buildout -c developer_zeo_environment.cfg

 The first thing this does is checkout all of the relevant source from source control.
 Then it fetches their dependencies.
 It also creates a